Creating a Roleplay Agent: All the ways to do it

 Create a video avatar agent

 Video avatar agents use a lifelike AI face that responds in real time.
-Reps have a face-to-face conversation with a visual AI persona — the closest simulation to a video meeting.
+Reps have a face-to-face conversation with a visual AI persona, which is the closest simulation to a video meeting.

 Best for: teams who primarily sell through video meetings and want practice that mirrors that format.